-Join Garrick Chow for an in-depth discussion in this video Setting up grid and snapping options, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Setting up grid and snapping options, part of Learning REAPER 4.

 All right, now that we know how to get a variety of sounds into Reaper, in this …chapter, we're going to look at a variety of the tools that are available for …editing your project.
 I'd like to start by taking a closer look …at the Grid and Snapping Settings.
 Now, we've seen a bit of them in action …already, but just as a refresher, the grid is used to help you line up your …media items to each other or to specific points or beats in time. …And the snapping settings determine how close a media item or other object has to …be to a grid line in order for it to snap to that point. …Or if it even snaps at all.
 And again, you'll find the buttons for …turning the grid and snapping on and off here in the tool bar, both are currently on.…

 Now, both have settings that you can access by right clicking them, which …opens up the Snap/Grid settings.
 From here you can turn the grid on and off. …But really you can just do that by clicking the grid button on and off here …as well.
 You'll only really come in here when you …